osmiumostrich/ArrowForce_Threat_Intelligence_Feeds/README.md

 # 🛡️ Custom Threat Intelligence Feed for FortiGate

 Welcome to your custom threat feed!
-This repository hosts a plain text file (`blacklist.txt`) containing malicious IP addresses, hostnames, or URLs that you want to block at your firewall.
+This repository hosts a plain text file (`blacklist.txt`) & (`domainsblacklist.txt`) containing malicious IP addresses, and domain names that you want to block at your firewall.

 This feed is designed to be **used directly by FortiGate firewalls** via the External Threat Feed feature.
 Once configured, FortiGate will **pull the file on a regular interval** and automatically block traffic to any destination listed in the feed.